davewilsonfbc/smapeaqn.ml/README.md

    **2. Classifier selection**: Select all classifiers belonging to *functions*, *rules* and *trees* families; Click *Next*.

-   [Note: Other classifiers have been excluded from the experimentation due to fatal errors raised by Auto-Weka when they were selected.]
+   [**Note**: Other classifiers have been excluded from the experimentation due to fatal errors raised by Auto-Weka when they were selected.]

    **3. Experiment settings**:

        - Name the experiment.
        - Select the output folder (e.g. a folder named *experiment*);
        - Select *Root Mean Squared Error (Regression)* as result metric.
        - Select *SMAC* as optimisation method, then *Edit*:
           -  Select the file named *smac* inside SMAC v2.10.03 folder as SMAC Executable.

           [**Note**: Such file is inside *autoweka-0.5* folder if you downloaded the provided bundle.]

           - Initial Incumbent: Random.
           - Execution Mode: SMAC.
           - InitialN: 1.